 A study published in the Journal Of The International Society of Sports compared the effects of supplemental casein taken earlier in the day versus prior to sleep on body composition, strength, and hypertrophy.
 13 male participated in a 10-week resistance training program while receiving 35G of Casein daily.
 No significant difference was shown between either group receiving casein prior to sleep or earlier in the day, on strength, mass, or performance [R].

-Is There A Difference Between Casein & Whey For Performance?
+Is There A Difference Between Casein & Whey Protein For Performance And Muscle Growth?

 A single glass of milk contains around 80% casein and 20% whey.
 If you were to let milk coagulate, casein would be the curd, while whey would be the liquid.
 This should give you an idea of the differences between how whey and casein are absorbed, which leads us into the main difference between whey and casein – absorption rate.